-Certificate Programs
+Certificate Programs Undergraduate Certificate Programs

 The Department of Civil, Architectural and Environmental Engineering offers a certificate program in Engineering Graphics and CAD.
 This program is designed to prepare specialists in graphics for positions in business and industry.
 Students completing the specified courses with satisfactory grades will be awarded a certificate of completion.
-Consult the civil and architectural engineering section in this bulletin for further information.
+This certificate is only available to students enrolled in a degree program at IIT and does not qualify for federal financial aid.
+Consult the Civil and Architectural Engineering section in this bulletin for further information.